Charles Lloyd is an international treasure

 The saxophonist, Charles Lloyd, like the phoenix, comes out of the ashes renewed.
 His music is a subtle and fragile balance between tradition and creation, between air and fire, between the caress of breath and a continuing cry.
 He has decanted his art to keep only the quintessence.
 (Colmar Festival)

-DNA, September 10, 2004charles lloyd
+DNA, September 10, 2004

 Charles Lloyd is leaner, cleaner, more aesthetically focused and creatively attuned than ever his music manages the rare trick of being adventurous and accessible, joyful and still, spiritual and deeply human at the same time.